brownplt/B2T2/TableAPI.md

 ## Assumptions

-### Relation-level Functions
+### Functions

-- length
+- `length`: consumes a sequence and measures its length
-- ncols
-- nrows
-- header
-- schema
+- `schema`: extracts the schema of a table
-- range
-- rows
-- concat
-- insert
-- distinct

-### Other assumed functions
+- `range`: consumes a number and produces a sequence of valid indices
+- `concat`: concatenates two sequences

-- `startsWith`: check if a string starts with another string
+- `startsWith`: checks whether a string starts with another string
-- `average`: compute the average of a sequence of numbers
+- `average`: computes the average of a sequence of numbers
 - `filter`: the conventional sequence (e.g. lists) filter
+- `removeDuplicates`: consumes a sequence and produces a subsequence with all duplicated elements removed

 ### Relations